JetBrains/kotlin/CONCURRENCY.md

 `kotlin.native.concurrent.AtomicReference` and `kotlin.native.concurrent.FreezableAtomicReference`.
 Atomic reference holds reference to a frozen or immutable object, and its value could be updated by set or compare-and-swap operation.
 Thus, dedicated set of objects could be used to create mutable shared object graphs (of immutable objects).
-Cycles in the shared memory could be created using atomic references, and to collect them Kotlin/Native runtime has special concurrent cycle collector, concurrently analyzing cyclic data rooted in atomic references.
+Cycles in the shared memory could be created using atomic references.
-When cycle of no longer used objects is detected, collector zeroes out reference stored in atomic reference and thus allows cycle to be collected.
+Kotlin/Native runtime doesn't support garbage collecting cyclic data when reference cycle goes through `AtomicReference` or frozen `FreezableAtomicReference`.
+So to avoid memory leaks atomic references that are potentially parts of shared cyclic data should be zeroed out once no longer needed.

  If atomic reference value is attempted to be set to non-frozen value runtime exception is thrown.